 When can I travel to Canada again?

-It is currently not known when travelling to Canada with an eTA will be permitted again, but due to the rising number of infections - including in Canada itself - the travel limitations and other coronavirus measures will remain in effect until at least 30 November.
+It is currently not known when travelling to Canada with an eTA will be permitted again, but due to the rising number of infections - including in Canada itself - the travel limitations and other coronavirus measures will remain in effect until further notice.
 Aside from the travel ban, measures have also been taken by airlines, which can sometimes be more extreme or have different terms compared to the travel ban of the Canadian government.
 Check with your airline regarding this.
 The information on this page is continually updated.
 This means that as soon as more information becomes available, it can be found here.

 What should I do if I am already in Canada?